-2. 1.-THIS COURT ORDERS AND DECLARES that the Transaction is hereby approved,3 and the execution of the Sale AgreementAPA by the Receiver4 is hereby authorized and approved, with such minor amendments as the Receiver may deem necessary.
-The Receiver is hereby authorized and directed to take such additional steps and execute such additional documents as may be necessary or desirable for the completion of the Transaction and for the conveyance of the Purchased Assets to the Purchaser.

-3. 2.-THIS COURT ORDERS AND DECLARES that upon the delivery of a Receiver's certificate to the Purchaser substantially in the form attached as Schedule A"1" hereto (the "Receiver's Receiver's Certificate""), all of the Debtor's Receiver's and Debtors' right, title and interest in and to the Purchased Assets described in the Sale Agreement [and listed on Schedule B hereto]5APA shall vest absolutely in the Purchaser, free and clear of and from any and all security interests (whether contractual, statutory,
+- THIS COURT ORDERS AND DECLARES that the Park Blvd.
+Transaction is hereby approved, and the execution of the Sale Agreement Park Blvd.
+APA by the Receiver is hereby authorized and approved, with such minor amendments as the Receiver may deem necessary.
+The Receiver is hereby authorized and directed to take such additional steps and execute such additional documents as may be necessary or desirable for the completion of the Park Blvd.
+Transaction and for the conveyance of the Park Blvd.
+Purchased Assets to the Purchaser Li and Yang. - THIS COURT ORDERS AND DECLARES that upon the delivery of a Receiver's certificate to the Purchaser i and Yang substantially in the form attached as Schedule ASchedule "A" hereto (the "Receiver's Receiver's Certificate"),"), all of the Debtor's Receiver's and Genesus', right, title and interest in and to the Park Blvd.